This tutorial guides you on how to install OpenVPN on Mac using Tunnelblick, Viscosity, or the OpenVPN Connect Client.

 - You work from home and you need to connect to a VPN in order to access the company network and resources;

-- You are using a VPN service that does not offer a custom-built, native VPN application;
+- You are using a VPN service that does not offer a custom-built, native VPN software;

 - You need to connect to various OpenVPN servers (exposed by your company, by several VPN providers, built by you, etc.) and you prefer to manage them from a single place.

 All these scenarios require manually setting up the OpenVPN connections and the access to the .ovpn files that contain the connection settings.

 An ovpn file (OpenVPN file) contains the settings necessary to initiate a connection for an OpenVPN session.
 It includes OpenVPN commands for the OpenVPN server and certificates or credentials for user authentication.

 Here is a template of an ovpn file:

 client remote myvpnserver.name auth RSA-SHA512 comp-lzo yes dev tun proto udp nobind auth-nocache script-security 2 persist-key persist-tun user nobody group nogroup <ca> -----BEGIN CERTIFICATE----- # insert content of your ca.crt -----END CERTIFICATE----- </ca> <cert> -----BEGIN CERTIFICATE----- # insert content of your user.crt -----END CERTIFICATE----- </cert> <key> -----BEGIN PRIVATE KEY----- # insert content of your user.key -----END PRIVATE KEY----- </key>

 Most of the time you will receive the ovpn file from the VPN administrator or from the VPN provider.
 However, you may create the OpenVPN file yourself and type in the required commands.
 You may even implement split tunneling on Mac.
 Of course, this is an advanced approach.